Urban League's Morial to Address Bar June 30

 If you've ordered your copy, it will soon arrive; if not, place your order now for this essential resource - and receive free access to The Legal Directory Online.
 Order today at www.thelegaldirectory.org.

-Designed to provide solid foundation in boundary law, our accomplished faculty will highlight the important statutes and cases on Wednesday, April 9.
-This nuts-and-bolts seminar will provide an invaluable resource.
-This 4 substantive CLE credit hour program will be held at The CLE Conference Center on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 8:30 a.m. to 12:45 p.m.
-Check-in begins at 8 a.m.
+"Acquiring or Selling the Privately Held Company 2008" will be simulcast live from New York on June 12 and 13.
+You’ll have the opportunity to have questions answered during the live question-and-answer sessions.
+This 12 (11.5 substantive/.5 ethics) CLE credit hour program will be simulcast in Philadelphia on Thursday, June 12 and Friday, June 13 at The CLE Conference Center on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 9:15 a.m. to 5:15 p.m. on both days.
+Check-in begins at 8:45 am.
 For additional information, or to register, click here

 The following courses are cosponsored by the Philadelphia Bar Association and the Pennsylvania Bar Institute.
 All courses are at The CLE Conference Center in the Wanamaker Building, except as otherwise noted.
 Registration begins 30 minutes before course start time.